Farah-Saleem91/Prediction-of-product-sales/README.md

 Feature importance measures how much each variable contributed to reducing prediction error during training.

-# 📌 Recommendations:
+## 📌 Recommendations:

 - Optimize Pricing Strategy by Analyze price sensitivity of different types. we might find some products can bear higher prices without reducing demand. i believe this will lead to obvious increase in Sales

 - Don't assume cheap means better-selling — some higher-priced items perform very well.

--Explore what drives sales in the higher price bands: branding, packaging, outlet location, promotions?
+- Explore what drives sales in the higher price bands: branding, packaging, outlet location, promotions?

--Use this insight to optimize pricing strategy — you may be able to increase prices without hurting sales, depending on the product type.
+- Use this insight to optimize pricing strategy — you may be able to increase prices without hurting sales, depending on the product type.
--Consider strategies like improving inventory, marketing, and customer experience tailored to medium outlets.this will lead to huge increase in Sales
+- Consider strategies like improving inventory, marketing, and customer experience tailored to medium outlets.this will lead to huge increase in Sales

-# For further information
+## For further information
 For any additional questions, please contact farah.saleem1991@outlook.com